 Pediatric cancer care is provided through our BI-LO Charities Children’s Cancer Center, a 14-bed inpatient and outpatient unit with clinical, research and educational components.
 The center provides comprehensive cancer services to infants, children and young adults.
 As a member of the international Children’s Oncology Group (COG), the center provides patients with access to the latest clinical trials for all childhood cancers.

 Our certified oncology nurses guide patients through diagnosis, treatment and survivorship.
 They advocate for patients and provide education and psychosocial support around the clock.

 A mid-level provider, sometimes referred to simply as a “mid-level”, is a clinical medical professional who provides patient care under the supervision of a physician.
-Mid-levels include nurse practitioners (NP), physician assistants (PA) and CRNAs.
+Mid-levels include nurse practitioners (NP), physician assistants (PA) and certified registered nurse anesthetists (CRNA).
 Mid-level providers can examine patients, diagnose them and provide some treatments, all of which must be signed off by a supervising licensed physician.

 The majority of our mid-level providers are nurse practitioners.
 A nurse practitioner (NP) is a registered nurse (RN) who has completed advanced education and training in the diagnosis and management of common medical conditions, including chronic illnesses.
 Nurse practitioners provide a broad range of healthcare services.
 They provide some of the same care provided by physicians and maintain close working relationships with physicians.
 An NP can serve as a patient’s regular healthcare provider.